Post Summary: The Best Things To Do in Seward, Alaska

-On our latest epic adventure to Alaska, we had the privilege of exploring the awesome town of Seward, Alaska and this place was adventure and beauty wrapped into one awesome weekend!
+On our last Alaska road trip, we had the privilege of exploring the awesome town of Seward, Alaska.
+This place was adventure and beauty wrapped into one awesome weekend!

-In this post, we’re sharing our favorite activities, places, and food spots for an adventurous weekend in Seward.
+In this post, we’re sharing our favorite activities, places, food spots, and more to sum up the best things to do in Seward Alaska.

 We’re especially highlighting our favorite activity while in Seward, which was the Gray Whale Watching cruise by Major Marine Tours.
 We’re here to share our experience, and why this is the best way to experience Alaska’s marine wildlife!